+Kittens learn to lick themselves by two weeks old and adult cats spend up to 50 percent of their awake time grooming themselves.
+So why should you still give your cat a bath?
 A bath stimulates the skin and removes excess oil, dander, and shed hair.
 It also offers an opportunity to teach your cat that being handled even in unexpected ways won't hurt them.
-Cats will need to be touched by the vet, handled by vet techs or house sitters and guests.
+Cats will need to be touched by the vet, handled by vet techs, or house sitters and guests.
 Making the bath a pleasant experience helps cats "generalize" the event to future similar situations.

+A good guideline is to bathe shorthairs no more than every six weeks; two to three times a year during shedding season should suffice.
+Bathing too often can dry the skin.
 Kittens accept baths most readily so start as soon as you adopt one, as long as it's at least four weeks old.
 Elderly cats or extremely ill cats may be stressed by bathing so follow your veterinarian's recommendation in these instances.

-For routine cleaning, you only need a simple grooming shampoo labeled specifically for cats.
+- A simple grooming shampoo labeled specifically for cats.
 Human baby shampoo or dog products can be too harsh and dry the cat's skin, and in some case may be toxic.

-Wear old clothes.
-Expect to get wet.
-Also, close the door to the bathing area, or you risk having a soapy cat escape.
+Close the door to the bathing area, or you risk having a soapy cat escape.

 For small cats or kittens, use the double sink in the kitchen, two or more large roasting pans, or a couple of buckets or wastebaskets set in the bathtub.
-Fill each with warm water, then gently lower your cat (one hand supporting its bottom, the other beneath the chest) into the first container to get her wet.
+Fill each with warm water, then gently lower your cat (one hand supporting its bottom, the other beneath the chest) into the first container to get it wet.
 Most cats accept this method more readily than being sprayed.

 Let your kitty stand on its hind legs and clutch the edge of the container as you thoroughly wet the fur.
 Then lift the cat out onto one of your towels, and apply the shampoo, using the washcloth to clean its face.

 After lathering, dip the cat back into the first container to rinse.
 Get as much soap off as possible before removing and sluice off excess water before rinsing in subsequent containers of clean water.

-Dip or Spray Method
+Adult Cat Dip or Spray Method

 Never spray in the face; use a wash rag to wet, soap and rinse that area.
 Keep one hand on the cat at all times to prevent escapes.
-Professional groomers often use a figure-eight cat harness to tether the cat in place, which leaves the bather's hands free.
+Rinse beginning at the neck and down the cat's back; don't neglect beneath the tail or tummy.

 Wrap the clean cat in a dry towel.
 Shorthaired cats dry quickly, but longhaired felines may need two or more towels to blot away most of the water.
 If your cat tolerates or enjoys the blow dryer, use only the lowest setting to avoid burns.